 You can see your money disappearing into the cashier’s hands.
 You don’t get that feeling when you pay by card.

 Because the cash is yours, it’s physically present and you know how hard you worked for it, you will find it much easier to not spend so much.

-You will find you want to hold onto your cash for just a little bit longer making it easier to keep within your cash budget.
+You will find you want to hold onto your cash for just a little bit longer inside your envelopes thereby reducing your spending.

 We used the cash envelope system first off when I was on unpaid maternity leave and it made a huge difference to our ability to stick to our one income tight budget.

 Nowadays I don’t always use the cash envelopes as I am better at controlling my spending and can gain rewards through my credit cards.

 However whenever I feel my spending getting a little too free I revert to cash and our money envelope system for a few months to get us back on track.

 Follow me on Pinterest for more money saving hints and financial tips!